ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 :::{warning}
 Hardware-backed disk encryption is currently an **experimental feature**.
 Use it only on systems where you don't mind if you accidentally lose   your data.

+This feature currently supports only the generic kernel.
+This means that you can't use this setup on machines that require additional drivers to support webcams or NVIDIA graphics cards.
+In addition, certain hardware vendors might enable BIOS options that alter the chain of trust.
 :::